X-Men (film series)

-X-Men is an American superhero film series based on the Marvel Comics superhero team of the same name.
-It was produced by 20th Century Fox (Note: From X-Men to Dark Phoenix, the company was known as 20th Century Fox.
+X-Men is an American superhero film series based on the X-Men, a group of characters created by Stan Lee and Jack Kirby for comic books published by Marvel Comics.
+Encompassing thirteen live-action films, it was produced by 20th Century Fox (Note: From X-Men to Dark Phoenix, the company was known as 20th Century Fox.
 After its rebranding in January 2020, The New Mutants would be the only film in the franchise released under the name 20th Century Studios.) and Marvel Entertainment from 2000 to 2020.